Discover how Orion ISP can revolutionise your recruitment strategy and performance.

 Organisations today face a more complex talent landscape than ever before.
 Skills shortages, rapidly shifting market conditions, and increasing demands from both clients and candidates mean that recruitment is no longer just about filling vacancies.
 It is about building a sustainable, agile, and future-ready workforce.

 For companies that have already experienced the benefits of a Managed Service Programme (MSP), the next logical step in their talent journey often lies in Recruitment Process Outsourcing (RPO).
-Where MSP provides visibility, control, and efficiency, over contingent workforce management, RPO takes talent acquisition to the next level by embedding strategic recruitment capability directly into your business.
+Where MSP provides visibility, control and efficiency over contingent workforce management, RPO takes talent acquisition to the next level by embedding strategic recruitment capability directly into your business.

-When to move from MSP to RPO
+When should an organisation move from an MSP to RPO?

-For organisations running a successful MSP, the transition to RPO often represents a natural evolution.
-An MSP gives you visibility over contingent labour and ensures compliance, cost control, and access to the right talent at the right time.
+For organisations running a successful Managed Service Provider (MSP) recruitment model, the transition to Recruitment Process Outsourcing (RPO) is often a natural evolution.
+An MSP gives you visibility over contingent labour and ensures compliance, cost control and access to the right talent at the right time.

 Signs you may be ready for RPO include: